 We are thrilled to offer our upperclassmen an array of twenty five AP and College courses.
 We believe these types of options provide our students with an opportunity to broaden their knowledge and allow them to explore new opportunities in their education process.
-These courses also offer the student and parent cost saving possibilities as they present an opportunity to earn college credits.
+These courses do include fees yet also offer the student and parent cost saving possibilities as they present an opportunity to earn valuable college credits.
 In addition to our traditional course offerings, please note courses and programs such as the Marist Greystone Program, and the Champagnat Learning Center.